phalcon-orphanage/docs/en/reference/pagination.rst

 Data Pagination
 ===============
-The process of pagination takes place when we need to present big groups of arbitrary data gradually.is a fast way to split sets of data into browsable pages.
+The process of pagination takes place when we need to present big groups of arbitrary data gradually. is a fast way to split sets of data into browsable pages.

 Data Adapters
 -------------